manuelstofer/json-pointer/Readme.md

 ### .parse(str)

-Converts a JSON pointer into a array of reference tokens
+Converts a JSON pointer into an array of reference tokens

 ```Javascript
 pointer.parse('/hello/bla');            // -> ['hello', 'bla']